NathanFCarvalho/OpenML_Metafeature_Extraction/README.md

 ### Recommendation System

-The `similarity_calculator.py` script is based on the sklearn nearest neighbor algorithm using the euclidean metric and calculates similar datasets based on general metafeatures.
+The `similarity_calculator.py` script is based on the sklearn nearest neighbor algorithm using the cosine metric and calculates similar datasets based on general metafeatures.
 The following steps are taken:
 - Preprocess the metafeatures DataFrame by replacing infinite values, imputing missing values, and normalizing the data.
 - Find the nearest neighbors using the `sklearn` library.